All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

 What is being tested?

-The amount of blood filtered per minute is known as the Glomerular Filtration Rate (GFR).
-If the glomeruli are damaged or diseased, or if blood circulation is slowed, then less creatinine will be removed from the blood and released into the urine and the GFR will be decreased.
+The amount of blood filtered per minute by the kidneys is known as the glomerular filtration rate (GFR).
+If the kidneys are damaged or diseased, or if blood circulation is slowed, then less creatinine will be removed from the blood and released into the urine and the GFR will be decreased.

+Another, less common way to estimate GFR is to calculate creatinine clearance.
 There are several versions of the creatinine clearance calculation.
-All of them include the measurement of the amount of creatinine in a blood sample collected just before or after the urine collection, the amount of creatinine in 24-hour urine sample, and the 24-hour urine volume.
+All of them include the measurement of the amount of creatinine in a blood sample collected just before or after the urine collection, the amount of creatinine in a 24-hour urine sample, and the 24-hour urine volume.
 Since the amount of creatinine produced depends on muscle mass, some calculations also use a correction factor that takes into account a person's body surface area (using their height and weight).

 How is the sample collected for testing?

 The test requires a 24-hour urine collection and a blood sample drawn either at the beginning or end of the urine collection.
 The blood sample is drawn by needle from a vein in the arm.
 The person being tested will also usually be asked to provide their current height and weight.